L3P3/lui/README.md

 The (virtual) body component is an html component, so the same rules as above apply to the props object returned by the root component.
 Except for the `C` prop since body childs must be returned separately.

-What we pass to init is pretty much a component without incoming props, a different return value and [early exit][#early-exit] is prohibited.
+What we pass to init is pretty much a component without incoming props, a different return value and [early exit](#early-exit) is prohibited.

 ```js
 init(() => {